Quality Partnership Council Charter

 One chairperson for each group will be appointed by members of the group and will remain in that position for a two-year period.

-Each chairperson is responsible for: providing overall direction, assigning projects relating to specific partnership objectives to group members, monitoring effectiveness in achieving goals and objectives, and presenting specific task developments and progress at each Council meeting.
+Each chairperson is responsible for providing overall direction, assigning projects relating to specific partnership objectives to group members, monitoring effectiveness in achieving goals and objectives, and presenting specific task developments and progress at each Council meeting.

 Each member will serve on the Council for a two year term.
 At the end of the first year, the Council will review each member's performance for the individual's contributions to the program and overall effectiveness.
 If deficient, the Council will suggest improvements.
 If the individual does not feel they will be able to devote sufficient time and energy to the program, they will have the opportunity to relinquish their position.
 Replacements will be selected from a list of alternates.

-- Meetings will be held bi-annually;
+- Meetings will be held as needed;

 - Scheduling will be determined by Council members;